 From untold histories of Canada to true crime to dissections of sci-fi films, these stories are being conveyed by voices that aren’t generally given a very large platform.
-“In more traditional mediums you had to rely on a newsroom—which still has huge issues with inclusivity and diversity,” CBC journalist Connie Walker says.
+“In more traditional mediums you had to rely on a newsroom—which still has huge issues with inclusivity and diversity,” journalist Connie Walker says.
 “But with social and digital media, there’s so many more opportunities to amplify diverse voices—Indigenous in particular.”
-While Indigenous men are doing great work in the medium—Ryan McMahon’s recent Thunder Bay series for Canadaland and Rick Harp’s weekly Indigenous current affairs Media Indigena, for instance —many of the standout podcasts are produced and hosted by Indigenous women.
+While Indigenous men are doing great work in the medium—Ryan McMahon’s Thunder Bay series for Canadaland and Rick Harp’s weekly Indigenous current affairs Media Indigena, for instance (the latter of which hosts female roundtable guests Candis Callison and Kim Tallbear—many of the standout podcasts are produced and hosted by Indigenous women.

-Here are few you should be listening to:
+Here are a few you should be listening to:

-Why I can’t stop listening: Calling Kahentinetha Horn an “activist and former model” truly doesn’t do her justice—she is a driven, proud Kanien’kehá:ka (Mohawk) woman, who has been involved in more scrapes, scraps and protests than I can count.
+Why I can’t stop listening: Calling Kahentinetha Horn an activist and former model truly doesn’t do her justice—she is a driven, proud Kanien’kehá:ka woman, who has been involved in more scrapes, scraps and protests than I can count.
 She led a blockade on a bridge between Canada and the U.S., founded the Indian Legal Defence Committee, and held the title of Indian Princess of Canada in 1963.
-(When you catch the attention of Marlon Brando in the 70s, you’re truly living an extraordinary life.)
-Kahentinetha has an excellent memory, which elevates her storytelling, and an endearing habit of seguing frequently with an “anyway” before launching into another fascinating detail.
+(When you catch the attention of Marlon Brando in the ’70s, you’re truly living an extraordinary life.)
+Kahentinetha has an excellent memory, which elevates her storytelling, and an endearing habit of segueing frequently with an “anyway” before launching into another fascinating detail.

 “What’s really magical is when we started getting into these stories and I can see the light in her eyes as she starts remembering them, because she hasn’t spoken about them for 50 years, nobody’s bothered to ask her,” says Horn.
 “This has been an amazing outlet for me.
 I found my voice.
 Honestly, it’s saved my life and made me feel very empowered.”